Chorley cake

 Chorley cakes are flattened, fruit filled pastry cakes, traditionally associated with the town of Chorley in Lancashire, England.

-Chorley cake
+Characteristics

-A Chorley cake is made using currants, sandwiched between two layers of unsweetened shortcrust pastry.
-The Chorley cake is significantly less sweet than Eccles cake, and is commonly eaten with a light spread of butter on top, and sometimes a slice of Lancashire cheese on the side.
+A Chorley cake is made using currants, sandwiched between two layers of unsweetened shortcrust pastry which after baking is normally a deep brown in colour.

 Chorley cakes are a close relative of the more widely known Eccles cake, but have some significant differences.
-An Eccles cake uses flaky puff pastry, which after baking is normally a deeper brown in colour.
-The other difference is that the currants in the Eccles cake are often concentrated together in the middle while in the Chorley cake the fruit is usually evenly distributed.
+An Eccles cake uses flaky puff pastry and the currants in the Eccles cake are often concentrated in the middle while in the Chorley cake the fruit is usually evenly distributed.
+The Chorley cake is significantly less sweet, and is commonly eaten with a light spread of butter on top, and sometimes a slice of Lancashire cheese on the side.
 It is not uncommon to see some sugar added to the fruit, or sweeter raisins or sultanas used.
 Locals often refer to Chorley cake as Fly Pie.

 Chorley cake Street Fair

 The October "Chorley Cake Street Fair", restarted in 1995, promotes the cakes, with a competition for local bakers to produce the largest ever Chorley cake.